-Kyle Cranmer is the David R. Anderson Director of the American Family Insurance Data Science Institute (DSI) at the University of Wisconsin-Madison.
+Kyle Cranmer is the David R. Anderson Director of the UW–Madison Data Science Institute (DSI), powered by American Family Insurance.
 Cranmer leads the institute’s charge: advancing discoveries that benefit society through foundational and use-inspired data science research.
 He is a professor in the Physics Department with affiliate appointments in Computer Sciences and Statistics.

 Cranmer arrived at data science through his contributions to the search for the Higgs boson, a fundamental particle that, in the 1960s, had been theorized to exist and is responsible for giving fundamental particles in the universe their mass.
 Finding evidence for the particle required navigating enormous amounts of data generated by quadrillions of high-energy particle collisions.
 Cranmer developed a method for collaborative statistical modeling that allowed thousands of scientists to work together to seek, and eventually find, in 2012, strong evidence for the Higgs boson.